IrisRizos/Unassigned_Protists_SSN/README.md

 * ANOVA on each axis of RDA: 4 CPUs, mem 50GB

-* Escoufier's equivalent vectors: 6-16 CPUs, mem 40-100GB
+* Escoufier's equivalent vectors: 8-16 CPUs, mem 40-100GB

+* Lomb-Scargle Periodogram algorithm: 8 CPUs, mem 70GB

 ## What about your protist group of interest ?